 Journalism was built on a foundation of pride in ethics.
 The Society of Journalists, in the preamble to its Code of Ethics, states:

 Members of the Society of Professional Journalists believe that public enlightenment is the forerunner of justice and the foundation of democracy.
 The duty of the journalist is to further those ends by seeking truth and providing a fair and comprehensive account of events and issues.
 Conscientious journalists from all media and specialties strive to serve the public with thoroughness and honesty.
 Professional integrity is the cornerstone of a journalist’s credibility.
-Members of the Society share a dedication to ethical behavior and adopt this code to declare the Society’s principles and standards of practice.
+Members of the Society share a dedication to ethical behaviour and adopt this code to declare the Society’s principles and standards of practice.

 The most powerful enemy of fake news is a strong press corps.
 But today, so much of our content is created by those untrained in such ethics.
 Bloggers proliferate.
 Fact-checking.
 Confirmation of sources.
 Independent verification.
 These no longer feature in so much of what we read.
 The three principles of good communication have fallen: